Marko-Sanchez/Marko-Sanchez/README.md

 ### About Me
 ---
-4th year Computer Science student @ University of California Santa Cruz. looking for internships in Android app development and general SWE.
+Computer Science New Grad from University of California Santa Cruz.
+Looking for roles in back-end and general SWE.
 ### Connect with me:

 [![LinkedIn](https://github.com/Marko-Sanchez/Marko-Sanchez/blob/master/img/linkedin.png)][linkedin]